ERMEWA - Let’s reinvent the railway together

 Followed by 30 minutes of questions.

-From 10h30 to 11h30, Mr. John Felty, Senior Director Business Development, Digital Solutions and Mrs Sarah Krasnik , Data Scientist, both coming from Amsted Rail/IONX will explain the benefit of digitalization in rail safety.
+From 10h30 to 11h30, Mr. John Felty, Senior Director Business Development, Digital Solutions and Mrs Sarah Krasnik , Data Scientist, both coming from Amsted Rail/IONX explained the benefit of digitalization in rail safety.

 The rail industry is constantly striving to increase safety of freight transport, ideally preventing accidents from occurring as opposed to reacting to them.
 With the real-time asset and component monitoring capabilities only possible with telematics, risk of any type of unsafe travel can be continuously assessed to allow immediate response to potentially hazardous events.